Michener Center for Writers

 1. Michener Center for Writers

+Get an M.F.A. in Creative Writing.
 Our creative writing M.F.A. allows students to focus on creative writing in a specific genre while also studying a broad and diverse range of literatures in English.
 This degree is not a studio degree.
-It offers students preparation for the following areas: Creative publication.
-Expert teaching in creative writing and literature.

-The Online MFA in Creative Writing The University of Texas at El Paso is proud to offer a fully online Master of Fine Arts in Creative Writing.
+The University of Texas at El Paso is proud to offer a fully online Master of Fine Arts in Creative Writing.
 Writers can complete the entire degree from anywhere in the world, as there is no residency requirement.
+Our goal is to prepare serious writers for publishing and teaching careers.

 The Master of Fine Arts (M.F.A.) degree with a major in Creative Writing program offers talented writers the opportunity to develop skills as fiction writers or poets in a formal academic program.